Scarabaeus1031/NEXAH/RESEARCH/FOUNDATION/axioms.md

 - system-dependent
 - subject to revision

-They are not claimed to be:
+They are NOT:

+- universal laws
 - complete
-- universal
 - formally proven

+They are:

+> **practical structural hypotheses used to build and operate the system**

 ---